 Just before serving, the individual-sized pizzas are topped with chopped peanuts, cilantro, and fresh mango.
 Do not, under any circumstances, skip the chopped mango, by the way.
 The sweet and savory combination 100% makes these pizzas!

 I don’t know about you, but anything full-sized shrunk down to individual size is just plain fun to eat.
 Maybe I need to get out more, but maybe you’ll agree that eating an entire individual-sized pizza is way better than eating 2 regular slices of pizza, especially when it’s slathered with an incredible peanut sauce and piled high with tons of yummy toppings!

 Start by making the peanut sauce.
-The ingredient list might look a little long, but they’re all pantry and spice cupboard staples including: peanut butter, rice vinegar, gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce,) garlic, Siracha, honey, sesame oil, and ground ginger.
+In a bowl whisk together peanut butter, rice vinegar, gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce,) garlic, Siracha, honey, sesame oil, and ground ginger, then set aside.

-Heat 1 teaspoon oil in a medium-sized skillet over medium heat then add 1/2lb ground chicken breasts (or small chopped chicken if you can’t find ground,) 2 Tablespoons peanut sauce, salt, and pepper, and saute until the chicken is cooked through.
-Set aside to cool slightly.
+Next heat oil in a medium-sized skillet over medium heat then add ground chicken, a dollop of the peanut sauce, salt, and pepper.
+Saute until the chicken is cooked through then set aside to cool slightly.